 The Moline Housing Authority is concerned about the safety of its tenants, and such concern extends to tenants who are victims of domestic violence, dating violence, sexual assault, or stalking.
-In accordance with the Violence Against Women Act (VAWA),3 MHA allows tenants who are victims of domestic violence, dating violence, sexual assault, or stalking to request an emergency transfer from the tenant's current unit to another unit.
-The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation.4 The ability of MHA to honor such request for tenants currently receiving assistance, however, may depend upon a preliminary determination that the tenant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, and on whether MHA has another dwelling unit that is available and is safe to offer the tenant for temporary or more permanent occupancy.
+In accordance with the Violence Against Women Act (VAWA), HMA allows tenants who are victims of domestic violence, dating violence, sexual assault, or stalking to request an emergency transfer from the tenant's current unit to another unit.
+The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation.
+The ability of MHA to honor such request for tenants currently receiving assistance, however, may depend upon a preliminary determination that the tenant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, and on whether MHA has another dwelling unit that is available and is safe to offer the tenant for temporary or more permanent occupancy.

 This plan identifies tenants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to tenants on safety and security.
-This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development
+This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that public housing is in compliance with VAWA.

-3 Despite the name of this law, VAWA protection is available to all victims of domestic violence, dating violence, sexual assault, and stalking, regardless of sex, gender identity, or sexual orientation.
+&lt;sup>2-Despite the name of this law, VAWA protection is available to all victims of domestic violence, dating violence, sexual assault, and stalking, regardless of sex, gender identity, or sexual orientation.

-4 Housing providers cannot discriminate on the basis of any protected characteristic, including race, color, national origin, religion, sex, familial status, disability, or age.
-HUD-assisted and HUD-insured housing must be made available to all otherwise eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.
+Housing providers cannot discriminate on the basis of any protected-characteristic, including race, color, national origin, religion, sex, familial status, disability, or age.
+HUD assisted and HUD insured housing must be made available to all otherwise eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.